anushka0415/GHOST-DF/UniversalFakeDetect/README.md

 ```
 - **Important**: do not forget to use the `--fix_backbone` argument during training, which makes sure that the only the linear layer's parameters will be trained.

-## Acknowledgement

-We would like to thank [Sheng-Yu Wang](https://github.com/PeterWang512) for releasing the real/fake images from different generative models.
-Our training pipeline is also inspired by his [open-source code](https://github.com/PeterWang512/CNNDetection).
-We would also like to thank [CompVis](https://github.com/CompVis) for releasing the pre-trained [LDMs](https://github.com/CompVis/latent-diffusion) and [LAION](https://laion.ai/) for open-sourcing [LAION-400M dataset](https://laion.ai/blog/laion-400-open-dataset/).

 ## Citation

-If you find our work helpful in your research, please cite it using the following:
 ```bibtex
 @inproceedings{ojha2023fakedetect,
       title={Towards Universal Fake Image Detectors that Generalize Across Generative Models},